 - They will still honour the returns and refund policy.

-For further information on Casper mattresses read our review.
+For further information on Casper mattresses in the UK, read my review.
+Unfortunately, Casper are not currently accepting new orders in the UK.